-Awards of stock options, time-based restricted stock grants, performance-based restricted stock subject to operational performance goals and operational LTIP Units are expensed as compensation on a straight-line basis over the requisite service period.
-Awards of performance-based restricted stock subject to market-indexed performance criteria and market-indexed LTIP Units are expensed as compensation under the accelerated attribution method and are recognized in income regardless of the results of the performance criteria.
+Awards of stock options, time-based restricted stock grants, and performance-based restricted stock subject to operational performance goals are expensed as compensation on a straight-line basis over the requisite service period.
+Awards of performance-based restricted stock subject to market-indexed performance criteria are expensed as compensation under the accelerated attribution method and are recognized in income regardless of the results of the performance criteria.